pxvn/covid-xray-detect-rpi/README.md

 [![TensorFlow Lite on RPi 4B](https://img.shields.io/badge/TensorFlow%20Lite%20Runtime-RPi%204B-green?logo=tensorflow)](#) [![Raspberry Pi 4B](https://img.shields.io/badge/Device-Raspberry%20Pi%204B-lightgrey?logo=Raspberry%20Pi)](#)

-This project uses TensorFlow Lite model to analyze chest X-rays for potential signs of COVID-19 on a Raspberry Pi 4.
+This project uses TensorFlow Lite model to analyze chest X-rays for potential signs of COVID-19 on a RaspberryPi 4.

-⚠️ **Disclaimer:** This is NOT a medical diagnostic tool.
+> ⚠️ **Disclaimer:** This is NOT a medical diagnostic tool.
 Consult a healthcare professional for any health concerns.

 ## How It Works